Nuitka/Nuitka-website/doc/doc/roadmap.rst

  Python 3.11
 ************

--  Basic tests appear to work mostly, but frame handling has still bugs that need to be resolved.
-The changes done for generator frames appear to not yet fully compatible with 3.10 therefore this is still blocked from release.
+-  Basic tests appear to work mostly, only frame handling has still bugs with coroutines that need to be resolved.

 -  There is a lack of integration of compiled and uncompiled generators with each other, this needs porting still.